brunaluisasilveira/brunaluisasilveira/README.md

 ## Hi!
 I'm Bruna Luisa! 🙋‍♀
 I'm a full stack developer!

-In Front-End I have experience with JavaScript, React, HTML, CSS, among other tools.
+In Front-End I have experience with JavaScript, React, HTML, CSS.

-In Back-end I have knowledge of Node development using JavaScript and tools such as NestJS, Express, among other tools.
+In Back-end I have knowledge of Node development using JavaScript and tools such as Express.

 Knowledge in agile methods such as Scrum and Kanban.